pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       :rtype: float
       :returns: the length in points the string will have (e.g. when used in :meth:`Page.insertText`).

-      .. note:: This function will only do the calculation -- neither does it insert the font nor write the text.
+      .. note:: This function will only does the calculation -- neither does it insert the font nor write the text.

       .. warning:: If you use this function to determine the required rectangle width for the (:ref:`Page` or :ref:`Shape`) ``insertTextbox`` methods, be aware that they calculate on a **by-character level**.
 Because of rounding effects, this will mostly lead to a slightly larger number: ``sum([fitz.getTextlength(c) for c in text]) > fitz.getTextlength(text)``.
 So either (1) do the same, or (2) use something like ``fitz.getTextlength(text + "'")`` for your calculation.